 Each resident/fellow, spouse, and any dependent children under the age of 18 receive a 20% discount on all non-insurance covered services at Gundersen.

 Some examples of services to which this discount would apply include refractive eye surgery, optometry services, such as eye wear, including prescription eyeglasses and contacts, cosmetic surgery, hearing aid, and dentures.
 (Please note that this is not all-inclusive and you should check with the Gundersen Health Plan for specific coverage details.)

-Eligibility: Employees age 21 or older who work 40 hours or more in a two-week pay period, i.e. must be in position scheduled to work 1,000 hours per year (.5 FTE).
+Eligibility: Employees age 21 or older who work 40 hours or more in a two-week pay period, i.e. must be in position scheduled to work 1,000 hours per year (.5 FTE) may contribute.
 Entrance into the plan to begin deferrals is the 1st of the month following 30 days of employment.
 Thereafter, employees can enroll at any time.
-Employees may make personal pre-tax or Roth after-tax contributions to the plan.
+Employees may make personal pre-tax and/or Roth after-tax contributions to the plan.

 Summary: Gundersen Health System matches 100% on the first 3% you contribute and $.50 for each dollar up to the next 2% you contribute; therefore if you contribute 5% you can receive a 4% match.
 The matching contribution is made after each pay period.
 You may elect to contribute more than 5%.
-You elect how the funds are invested and are 100% vested immediately in your contributions as well as Gundersen’s matching contributions and earnings on these amounts.
+You elect how the funds are invested, and are 100% vested immediately in your contributions as well as Gundersen’s matching contributions and earnings on these amounts.
 Changes in your contribution percentage and the investment allocation can be made at any time.
-The amount of the voluntary contributions (your personal deferrals) by law is limited to a maximum of $17,500 (2013 limit) and is subject to other IRS limitations as well.
-Employees who will be at least age 50 by the end of 2014 can contribute an additional $5,500 (2013 limit) to their 401(k) plan.
-This additional $5,500 is over and above the $17,500 limit.
+The amount of the voluntary contributions (your personal deferrals) by law is limited to a maximum of $18,000 (2016 limit) and is subject to other IRS limitations as well.
+Employees who will be at least age 50 by the end of 2016 can contribute an additional $6,000 (2016 limit) to their 401(k) plan.
+This additional $6,000 is over and above the $18,000 limit.
 These limits are adjusted annually by the IRS.

 Short Term Disability Insurance

-Short-term disability insurance is also available to you if you are interested.
+Short-term disability insurance is also available to you if you are interested at your expense.

 Professional Liability Insurance